Blind carbon copy (Bcc) information can be seen in embedded e-mail in Exchange Server 5.5 or in Exchange Server 2003

 Date Time Version Size File name ---------------------------------------------------------------- 12-Jun-2003 05:29 5.5.2657.47 491,280 Mdbmsg.dll 12-Jun-2003 05:29 5.5.2657.47 2,630,928 Store.exeNote Because of file dependencies, this hotfix requires Exchange Server 5.5 Service Pack 4.

 - In Outlook, you create an e-mail message addressed to User3 in the To field and addressed to User4 in the Bcc field, and then send the e-mail message.

 - You create another e-mail message addressed to User2, who has a mailbox on the same Exchange Server computer as your mailbox.

 - You drag the e-mail that you sent in step 1 from the Sent Items folder to the body of the e-mail message that is addressed to User2, and the embedded e-mail message appears as an envelope icon in the body of the e-mail message that is addressed to User2.

-You send the e-mail message to User2.
+- You send the e-mail message to User2.

 - In Outlook, User2 opens the message, and then double-clicks the envelope icon in the message body to open the attached message.

-Microsoft has confirmed that this is a problem in the Microsoft products that are listed at the beginning of this article.
 This problem was first corrected in Microsoft Exchange Server 2003 Service Pack 2.